zalando-incubator/kube-ingress-aws-controller/README.md

 ## Upgrade

+### <v0.17.0 to >=v0.17.0

+Version `v0.17.0` uses the controller context in the AWS Adapter API's, so as to pass context to the AWS SDK Go v2.

 ### <v0.16.0 to >=v0.16.0

 Version `v0.16.0` migrates to use the AWS SDK Go v2 as the version v1's End of life